DasEric/movie-tv-downloader/README.md

 → **Add to queue**.
 The container then:

-1. **Scrapes** the source site (s.to for series, aniworld.to for anime, megakino for movies, megakino is for german i will add support for english sites soon)
+1. **Scrapes** the source site (s.to for series, aniworld.to for anime, megakino for movies — megakino is German-only, English movie sources are planned)
 2. **Walks the hoster list** in your configured priority order (VOE → Vidmoly → Vidoza → Doodstream) until one yields a playable stream
 3. **Downloads** the stream with `yt-dlp` (fragmented HLS → chunked,